textcortex/icortex/README.md

 # ICortex

-ICortex is a [Jupyter kernel](https://jupyter-client.readthedocs.io/en/latest/kernels.html) which uses the TextCortex API and can automatically generate Python code from user prompts.
-This functionality can be used in tandem with the regular Jupyter Notebook workflow to increase work efficiency.
+ICortex is a [Jupyter kernel](https://jupyter-client.readthedocs.io/en/latest/kernels.html) that supercharges your Jupyter Notebook workflow by letting you use code generation services e.g. TextCortex's ICortex API, GitHub's Codex API, HuggingFace transformers running locally to **automatically generate Python code from user prompts**.

+- It is a drop-in replacement for the IPython kernel—prompts start with a forward slash `/` and every other line is treated as regular Python code.
+- It is interactive—install missing packages directly, decide whether to execute the generated code or not directly in the Jupyter Notebook cell.
+- It is fully extensible—if you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).

 ## Installation